Aitia-IIOT/ah5-docs-java-spring/docs/support_systems/translation_manager.md

 ### translationReport

-The purpose of translationReport service is to provide a tool for the interface translators to send events about their related translation bridges.
+The purpose of translationReport service is to provide a tool to send events about translation bridges.
+This service is offered for interface translator systems.

 Learn more: <br />
 :material-file-document: [Abstract Service Description (SD)](../assets/sd/5_1_0/translation-report_sd.pdf) TODO<br />